leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/develop-gc-network.md

 what if you wanted to ensure that a user didn't get served by the canary deployment?
 A use case could be that the UI for an application changed, and you don't want to confuse the user.
 In a case like this, you want the user to "stick" to one deployment or the other.
 You can do this by creating a service with session affinity.
 This way the same user will always be served from the same version.

 ### Blue-green Deployments
+Rolling updates are ideal because they allow you to deploy an application slowly with minimal overhead, minimal performance impact, and minimal downtime.
+There are instances where it is beneficial to modify the load balancers to point to that new version only after it has been fully deployed.
+In this case, blue-green deployments are the way to go.

+Kubernetes achieves this by creating two separate deployments; one for the old "blue" version and one for the new "green" version.
+Use your existing hello deployment for the "blue" version.
+The deployments will be accessed via a service which will act as the router.
+Once the new "green" version is up and running, you'll switch over to using that version by updating the service.

+**A major downside of blue-green deployments is that you will need to have at least 2x the resources in your cluster necessary to host your application.
+Make sure you have enough resources in your cluster before deploying both versions of the application at once.**

+You've had the opportunity to work more with the kubectl command-line tool, and many styles of deployment configurations set up in YAML files to launch, update, and scale your deployments.